tacoavengers/Queue-data-structure/README.md

 added first                                     added last
     10 -> 20 -> 30 -> 40 -> 50 -> 60 -> 70 -> 80 -> 90
 ```

+It is also possible to reverse the order.
+For instance, remove 90 first and then so on down the line.

+The procecess of adding an element to the queue is called ```enqueue``` and the process of removing is ```dequeue```